Actindo-AG/Documentation/Payments/Operation/03_ManageRefunds.md

 # Monitor refunds

 A refund is a repayment of a capture.
-It is initialized by the trader, for example, if a product is not available and cannot be delivered.
+On the one hand, it is initialized by the trader, for example, if a product is not available and cannot be delivered.
+On the other hand, it is initialized if a payment and capture transaction has been manually refunded.
-> [Info] This means that you cannot follow up a case with the reference ID of an authorization or a payments and captures transaction.
+> [Info] This means that you cannot follow up a case with the ID of an authorization or a payments and captures transaction.
 However, the most payment service providers support an original reference ID that you can use to search for a specific case in the whole payment process.

 You can use this procedure to display all incoming references to a refund from a payment service provider.
 You can check for communication errors between Actindo and the payment service provider that has been caused in a termination of a workflow, for example.
 In addition, if applicable, you can manually change the status of a transaction to *Void* to clear the database.

 If everything works fine with the posting of a refund, you do not need to monitor the *Refunds* menu entry.
+You can follow up the successfully processed refunds with the *Confirmation* menu entry.

 ## Check refund transaction